felixduvallet/grasp-synergy/README.md

 This ROS package is independent of any hand configuration.
 It consists of two components:
- - the GraspSynergy class: basically a wrapper around PCA.
+ - the GraspSynergy class: compute & store synergies from high-dimensional grasp configurations, and compute grasps from low-dimensional input.
- - the synergy_node: ROS magic to provide nice interfaces for controlling hands.
+ - the synergy_node: ROS magic to provide nice interfaces for controlling grasp synergies.

 ## grasp_synergy